-CITY OF LIFECategory: 2017, Climate, Completed, EcoCity Edmonton, Grant
+CITY OF LIFECategory: 2017, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 Paths For People advocates for safe, healthy, and connected communities by encouraging people to commute actively by walking and biking.
 Their work aligns with Edmonton’s Community Energy Transition Strategy goal of providing safe, enjoyable, and connected routes for active transportation to final destination or to public transit points.
 This reduces reliance on motorized vehicles and has the potential to directly reduce GHG emissions.
 Furthermore, traffic congestion is reduced, lessening idling and associated emissions.
 Paths For People supports reduced urban sprawl and improved livability by encouraging Edmontonians to comfortably walk, cycle, and use public transit to get to the places they live, shop, work, learn and play.

 Designed on a collaborative model, City for Life will be a free public forum and a workshop of key community leaders.
 The forum engages the public to consider the benefits and possibilities of active transportation in Edmonton, the energization of public opinion, and a mechanism for like-minded people to connect.
 The workshop will unite leaders across disciplines to build relationships, exchange ideas, identify and prioritize key opportunities and initiatives, and commit to active transportation as a key priority.